 2. The House Across The Street Sold for Such & Such!

 Homeowners and neighborhood will always tell you about the house in the neighborhood that sold for such and such.
 Homeowners will call for listing appointment.
 At appointment telling what the house across the street sold for a month ago.
 They expect to get the same or higher sales price.
 What they forget to tell you is that house across the street has 500 square feet more living space.
-Additionally, the home across the street has a update kitchen.
-Buyers will not pay the same price for a home with lesser square footage.
+Additionally, the home across the street has an updated kitchen.
+Buyers will not pay the same price for a home with the lesser square footage.
 Nor will they pay the same for a kitchen with vinyl counter tops and floors, old cabinetry and appliances.
 8 hard truths sellers should know when selling home.You cannot be uneducated when selling your home.
 You need to trust current market comparables and advice of a Real Estate professional.
 Hard truths sellers Should Know When Selling Home.

 3. Prepare Your Home For Sale

-Before you list your home there is pre-listing preparations.
+Before you list your home there are pre-listing preparations.
 Prepare your home for sale.
 Sellers before placing your home on market stage home.
 Home staging reaps homeowners maximum profit.
 Home staging DIY or call a professional.
 When staging a home it does not matter if a single family home, condominium or loft..
 Where would movies and plays be if they were not professionally staged?
 Entertainment companies invest millions in staging to reap the highest return on their investment.
 Your home is your treasured investment.
 Invest the time and money in staging your home to reap the highest sales price.
 Home Staging Ideas.Home Sellers Guide Ultimate Tips Find Right Buyer

 It is the Real Estates Agents responsibility to market your home.
 The home should have full exposure.
 Home Sellers Guide Ultimate Tips Find Right Buyer.
 Marketing is essential in finding the ultimate buyer.